Basket Traffic: History versus Hollywood

 The Untouchables: What Was Found in Al Capone’s “Vault”?

-Welcome back to the show—today we’re cracking open one of the most mythologized chapters in American history: the era of Prohibition, when the country outlawed alcohol and accidentally created an underground economy that made criminals into celebrities and lawmen into legends.
+“Send us mail” Welcome back to the show where we combine film, history and comedy.
+Today we’re cracking open one of the most mythologized chapters in American history: the era of Prohibition, when the country outlawed alcohol and accidentally created an underground economy that made criminals into celebrities and lawmen into legends.
 The 1920s were supposed to be about moral reform.
 Instead, they became a golden age for bootleggers, rum runners, and crime syndicates.
 Speakeasies flourished behind unmarked doors, whiskey barrels rolled through back alleys, and cities like Chicago became battlegrounds for control of liquor, money, and power.
 No figure looms larger over this period than Al Capone—a man who turned beer into a business empire and violence into a management tool.
 Hollywood cemented this era into our collective imagination with The Untouchables, a film that framed Prohibition as a moral showdown between order and chaos.
 Kevin Costner stars as Eliot Ness, the clean-cut lawman determined to bring Capone down, while Robert De Niro delivers an unforgettable performance as Capone himself—charismatic, brutal, and larger than life.
 It’s a story of heroes and villains, sharply drawn, where the lines between good and evil feel clear and consequential.
 But America’s obsession with Prohibition-era crime didn’t end with classic films.
 Decades later, that fascination resurfaced in a very different way—live television.
 In 1986, millions tuned in as Geraldo Rivera hosted a highly promoted, live syndicated broadcast promising to reveal Al Capone’s secret vault.
 The buildup was enormous.
 The result?
 An empty room.
 No treasure.
 No secrets.
 Just dust, a few bottles, and one of the most infamous anticlimaxes in TV history.
-Click here to send us feedback, or if you have a request please reach out.
+Take Action: Press the follow button for more fascinating historical deep dives and cultural explorations!
+Our many thanks for your support.

 53 min